LibreOffice/core/desktop/test/deployment/dependencies/readme.txt

 value attribute; neither is allowed by the spec, but the current implementation treats both as pre OOo 2.1 versions (and the extensions should thus install in OOo 2.1 or later).

+minattr22.oxt contains a (hypothetical, most probably never satisfied) UNSATISFIED dependency with an OpenOffice.org-minimal-version attribute of "2.2" (and should thus install in OOo 2.3 or later); minattr23.oxt is similar, but with an OpenOffice.org-minimal-version attribute of "2.3" (and should thus also install in OOo 2.3 or later); minattr24.oxt is similar, but with an OpenOffice.org-minimal-version attribute of "2.4" (and should thus only install in OOo 2.4 or later).

 All of the following testcases should result in the Unsatisfied Dependencies dialog being displayed and the extension not being installed: